 Not surprisingly, the seven novels in J.K.
-Rowling’s Harry Potter series take up the top spots among the best-rated books on Goodreads.com.
-Fittingly, the first novel, Harry Potter and the Philosopher’s Stone, which introduces us to Harry, his Muggle relatives, and his beginnings at Hogwarts School of Witchcraft and Wizardry, is the highest-rated book on the site: It has earned a 4.46-star rating (out of five), the average of its five and a half million (yes, million) ratings.
-Additional novels in the series have ratings of 4.35 and up, with an average of two million reviews.
-The Harry Potter series is also one of the series you must read to call yourself a true book lover.
+Rowling’s Harry Potter series take up the top spots among best-rated books on Goodreads.
+Fittingly, the first novel, Harry Potter and the Sorcerer’s Stone, which introduces us to Harry, his muggle relatives, and his beginnings at Hogwarts School of Witchcraft and Wizardry, is the highest-rated book on the site: it has earned a 4.46-star rating (out of 5) from an average of 5.5 million (yes, million) ratings.
+Additional novels in the series have ratings of 4.35 and up, with an average of 2 million reviews.
+Harry Potter fans of all ages might be intrigued by these hidden messages in the books.

 The Hunger Games

 Consistently ranked neck-and-neck with the Harry Potter novels, Suzanne Collins’ 2008 young-adult novel—the first in the dystopian Hunger Games trilogy—has more than 6.3 million ratings on Goodreads, with an average rating of 4.3.
 The book introduces us to hero Katniss Everdeen, who leads a rebellion against the rulers of the post-apocalyptic country of Panem, where children are selected annually to participate in a televised, fight-to-the-death battle called the Hunger Games.
 Fans of the book call it everything from “breathless” to “brutal” (in a good way, of course).
 Like The Hunger Games, these hit movies were books first.